COVID-19 Reopening Matrix

 • Schools are open

-•All passengers travelling to the Netherlands by air or sea from high-risk areas must be able to produce a negative result of a rapid COVID-19 test performed shortly before their departure.
+• All passengers travelling to the Netherlands by air or sea from high-risk areas must be able to produce a negative result of a rapid COVID-19 test performed shortly before their departure.
 The test must not have been performed more than four hours prior to boarding the aircraft or ship.
-This requirement is in addition to the existing mandatory negative test result for a PCR test performed no more than 72 hours before arrival in the Netherlands.
+This requirement is in addition to the existing mandatory negative test result for a PCR test performed no more than 48 hours before departure to the Netherlands.
 Travelers must self-quarantine for 10 days on arrival in the Netherlands.
 After five days they can get tested.
 If the result of this PCR test is negative they may end their self-quarantine.

 • Public transportation is open.

-• Wearing non-medical mouth masks is mandatory in public transport for all travelers aged 13 and older, this requirement will remain after 26 June.
+• Wearing non-medical mouth masks is mandatory in public transport for all travelers aged 13 and older.

 Household GoodsSurvey (Video/In-person)